-Edmond Post-Divorce Disputes Lawyers
+Edmond Post-Divorce Disputes Lawyer

 While parties to a divorce often try and plan ahead to avoid issues with the terms of their agreement down the road, changes can happen.
 In Oklahoma, the court will permit modification of orders that relate to children.
 This means that after the divorce is finalized, the parties may revisit child custody, visitation, and support.
 For example, you may want to modify child support if there is a substantial change in your or your ex-spouse’s income.
 Modifications to visitation agreements could be made based on how old the child is, their preference, and if there is a change in your or your co-parent’s living arrangement.

-Enforcement of an Order After Divorce
+Enforcement of Divorce Orders in Edmond

 A common cause of post-divorce disputes is when one party does not live up to their side of an agreement.
 For example, maybe the spouse responsible for paying child support has stopped making payments.
 The custodial parent could sue to enforce the child support agreement with the help of an attorney.